ajm01/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 ```

-You can also access the application via the openshift URL created ealier.
+You can also access the application via the OpenShift URL created ealier.
 To see the URL that was created, list it
 ```shell
 > odo url list
 ```